harrywang/harrywang.github.io/_posts/2020-05-09-calligraphy.md

 <img src="https://user-images.githubusercontent.com/595772/81478786-830a7a00-91ed-11ea-9014-57a10be30aa7.png" style="display: block; margin-left: auto; margin-right: auto; width: 80%;">

+## Media Coverage

+A featured article about our paper by TechXplore (January 2021): [A model that can create unique Chinese calligraphy art](https://techxplore.com/news/2021-01-unique-chinese-calligraphy-art.html)

 ## Paper

 "A Framework and Dataset for Abstract Art Generation via CalligraphyGAN", with Jinggang Zhuo and Ling Fan, [Workshop on Machine Learning for Creativity and Design at NeurIPS 2020](https://neurips2020creativity.github.io/), Vancouver, Canada. [(arXiv link)](https://arxiv.org/abs/2012.00744)